Insider Tips From 30 Years on the Island

 Party on Bangla Road

-Bangla Road might not be to everyone’s taste, but judging by the enormous crowd walking up and down Patong walking street every night, Bangla is on many people’s must-see list.
+Bangla Road might not be to everyoneโs taste, but judging by the enormous crowd walking up and down Patong walking street every night, Bangla is on many peopleโs must-see list.
 Unlike what most people believe, Soi Bangla is not a Sin City for Single Men.
-It’s a colourful and vibrant street full of life, restaurants, shops, bars and dancing girls.
+Itโs a colourful and vibrant street full of life, restaurants, shops, bars and dancing girls.ย If you want to learn more, visit these famous go-go bars and see what a go-go bar is.
+You will often see couples tourists having a drink; Patong is a lot more easygoing than Bangkok or Pattaya.
+Read more about Bangla Road.

 Explore Phuket Old Town